isomerpages/np-infosite/pages/Frequently Asked Questions.md

 <p>Please submit an <a href="https://portal.np.edu.sg/Lists/notebook/AllItems.aspx" rel="noopener noreferrer nofollow" target="_blank">online declaration</a> for
 replacement and indicate the reason.
 Once done, email the screenshot of your submission to <a href="mailto:itcare@connect.np.edu.sg" rel="noopener noreferrer nofollow" target="_blank">itcare@connect.np.edu.sg</a>.
-Upon verification by the Service Desk staff, your old notebook will be de-registered.
+Upon verification by the ServiceDesk, your old notebook will be de-registered.
 Proceed to register and install the required software on your new notebook.</p>
 <p></p>
 <h3><strong>12.
 I wish to drop by at the IT Helpdesk for technical assistance.
 What are their opening hours?</strong></h3>